-- (ii) has been convicted for fraud or corruption during the past five years; - (iii) has willfully neglected, reneged on or failed to comply with any government, municipal or other public sector contract during the past five years; or has been listed in the Register for Tender Defaulters in terms of Section 29 of the Prevention and has been in contravention of the Competition Act no 89 0f 1998. - i) No person placing a procurement requisition for goods or Services shall knowingly understate the requirements of the estimated value with the intention of avoiding a more stringent procurement process.
+- No person placing a procurement requisition for goods or Services shall knowingly understate the requirements of the estimated value with the intention of avoiding a more stringent procurement process.
 This includes the deliberate splitting of requirements to reduce individual order values.
 Procurement is limited to R300 000 per commodity type per month unless a competitive bidding process has been undertaken.
-The Municipal Manager shall promptly institute disciplinary action against any person infringing this requirement. - j) No official shall engage in contact with a prospective supplier in respect of a quotation or tender which the supplier intends to submit except where clarification of requirements is required from either party, or where the Accounting Officer may negotiate with identified preferred bidders.
-Any such communication must be recorded and appropriately filed with the bid documentation. - K) The Accounting Officer may, where a bidder has contravened the prescriptions of the Competition Act no 89 of 1998 - - recover all costs, losses or damages the Municipality suffered as a result of the bidder's conduct; - cancel the contract and claim any damages which the Municipality has suffered as a result of having to make less favourable arrangements due to such cancellation; - (iii) restrict the bidder or contractor, its shareholders and directors, or only the shareholders and directors who acted on a fraudulent basis; and - (iv) forward the matter for criminal prosecution. - 2) The Accounting Officer must inform the National Treasury and relevant Provincial Treasury in writing of any actions taken in terms of Sub-Sections (1)(b)(ii), (e) or (f) of this policy.
+The Municipal Manager shall promptly institute disciplinary action against any person infringing this requirement. - No official shall engage in contact with a prospective supplier in respect of a quotation or tender which the supplier intends to submit except where clarification of requirements is required from either party, or where the Accounting Officer may negotiate with identified preferred bidders.
+Any such communication must be recorded and appropriately filed with the bid documentation. - k) The Accounting Officer may, where a bidder has contravened the prescriptions of the Competition Act no 89 of 1998 - (i) recover all costs, losses or damages the Municipality suffered as a result of the bidder's conduct; - (ii) cancel the contract and claim any damages which the Municipality has suffered as a result of having to make less favourable arrangements due to such cancellation: - (iii) restrict the bidder or contractor, its shareholders and directors, or only the shareholders and directors who acted on a fraudulent basis; and - (iv) forward the matter for criminal prosecution. - 2) The Accounting Officer must inform the National Treasury and relevant Provincial Treasury in writing of any actions taken in terms of Sub-Sections (1)(b)(ii), (e) or (f) of this policy.

-Page 30 of 44 Part 3: Logistics, Disposal, Risk and Performance Management
+Page 31 of 44 Part 3: Logistics, Disposal, Risk and Performance Management